-Governmental Activity Expenditures
+Governmental Activity Expenses

-The General Fund's budgeted appropriations between the original and final budget increased by \$2,525,790.
-Some of the significant changes were due to the city receiving American Rescue Plan Act (ARPA) funding in the amount of \$1,423,979.
-There was also a budget change for unanticipated grant revenue in the amount of \$75,000, an increase in Parks utility costs in the amount of \$55,000, and unanticipated project carryover.
-Net working capital was \$1,003,671 larger than anticipated which increased contingency funds.
+The General Fund's budgeted appropriations between the original and final budget decreased by \$747,757.
+There were budget increases for unanticipated grant revenue, unanticipated project carryover, and conflagration reimbursements.
+There was also a large budget discrepancy in the amount of \$2,070,564 caused by incorrect construction estimates.
+This error affected budgeted revenue and pass through expenses..
+Net working capital was \$777,256 larger than anticipated which increased contingency funds.